petru-dimitriu/various-stuff/README.md

 * **counting-sort-asm**: Counting sort algorithm implemented in x86 assembly
 * **karatsuba**: Karatsuba's multiplication algorithm implemented for any numeration base
 * **digital-system-for-recursive-computation**: Verilog implementation of a digital system (data path + control path) capable of computing elements of the recursive sequence x<sub>n</sub> = 14*x<sub>n-1</sub>+n, with x<sub>0</sub>=0.
 Consists of several simple basic modules for sumation, comparison, etc, each with a minimal testbench module.
+* **single-cycled-mips-processor**: Verilog implementation of a MIPS processor supporting add, sub, sw, lw, beq instructions, with 1 cycle/instruction.
+Also contains a working code and data memory and a testbench for testing.